neumont-gamedev/neumont-gamedev.github.io/_posts/AI/2024-11-03-ai-perceptron.md

 <img src="frank_rosenblatt.jpg" alt="Rosenblatt" width="30%"/>
 </div>
 **Frank Rosenblatt**
+Frank Rosenblatt (July 11, 1928 – July 11, 1971) was an American psychologist notable in the field of artificial intelligence.
+He is sometimes called the father of deep learning for his pioneering work on artificial neural networks.

 ### Structure ###
 A **perceptron** is a single-layer neural network, consisting of input nodes (features), weights, a bias term, and an output.